 The bill SB240 amends the Code of Alabama 1975 to enhance the legal framework for the involuntary commitment of individuals with mental health issues, particularly those with co-occurring substance use disorders.
-It empowers probate judges to commit individuals whose substance use disorders are secondary to a primary mental illness diagnosis and modifies the jurisdiction of sheriffs in serving commitment petitions.
-Key insertions include definitions for "co-occurring substance use disorder" and "substance use disorder," which clarify the relationship between these conditions and mental illness.
-The bill also changes the terminology from "person" to "individual" in the context of filing commitment petitions and specifies that petitions must indicate if a respondent has a secondary diagnosis of a co-occurring substance use disorder.
+It authorizes probate judges to commit individuals whose substance use disorders are secondary to a primary mental illness diagnosis and modifies the jurisdiction of sheriffs in serving commitment petitions.
+Key insertions include definitions for "co-occurring substance use disorder" and "substance use disorder," clarifying the relationship between these conditions and mental illness.
+The bill also changes the terminology from "person" to "individual" in the context of commitment petitions and specifies that petitions must indicate if a respondent has a secondary diagnosis.
+Additionally, it removes outdated terms and clarifies the responsibilities of probate judges and sheriffs, ensuring respondents' rights are upheld.

 Engrossed: 22-52-1, 22-52-1, 22-52-3, 22-52-7, 22-52-10, 22-52-10, 22-52-10, 22-52-10, 22-52-11